kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.md

 ```

-## Receiving Notification when the Player API Is Ready
+## Receiving a Notification when the Player API is Ready
 To receive a notification when the Player API is ready, use the following objective:

 ```objective_c